 Recently a project was started to recover the natural vegetation of the islet.
 The family brought invasive species to the islet (among them the reeds) and the government is now trying to restore the natural ones.
 But once a species is settled in, it is hard to remove it!

 This islet inhabits much life, as well as on the islet as around it.
 Many birds use this place as a nesting site; among others are the cory’s shearwaters, common terns, rock doves, little igrits and buzzards.
 The marine fauna is also rich.
 Here you can find invertebrates like starfishes, sea urchins, nudibranchs, but also parrotfishes, morays greater amberjacks, groupers and stingrays.
-For this reason, it is considered a good spot for diving.
+For this reason, it is considered a good spot for diving, but also for snorkeling.

 This islet is also used for the Red Bull Cliff Diving competition.
 They can jump from two platforms placed 27 and 21 meters above the ocean surface.